Skip to main content

 AI engines regularly make false claims about brands — wrong pricing, fake features, incorrect ownership.
 Learn what causes AI brand hallucinations and exactly how to detect and fix them.

-Imagine a prospective customer types “tell me about Acme Software” into ChatGPT.
-The response comes back instantly: Acme’s pricing starts at $199/month, it integrates with Salesforce, and was founded in 2015 by a husband-and-wife team in Austin.
-Every one of those facts is wrong.
-Acme’s entry plan is $79/month, the Salesforce integration was discontinued two years ago, it was founded in 2019 by a solo founder in Chicago — and nobody at the company ever knew this conversation happened.
+A VP at a 40-person SaaS company types “tell me about Acme Software” into ChatGPT.
+The response comes back in two seconds: Acme starts at $199/month, integrates with Salesforce, founded in 2015 by a husband-and-wife team in Austin.
+Clean, confident, completely wrong.
+The entry plan is $79.
+Salesforce got cut two years ago.
+Solo founder, Chicago, 2019.
+And nobody at Acme ever finds out this conversation happened.

 What Gets Hallucinated